singnet/dev-portal/docs/ai-consumers/invoke-service-snet-cli.md

 Ether is used to pay for interactions on the block chain (known as gas).

 The transactions you make a call to SingularityNET are:
-- Transfer AGI into the multi-party escrow account,
+- Transfer AGIX into the multi-party escrow account,
 - Create a payment channel for a service published in the SingularityNET registry, and
-- Transfer AGI into the payment channel and set the timeout
+- Transfer AGIX into the payment channel and set the timeout

-After that, you interact with the service directly and won't need to pay for further transactions unless you want add more AGI or extend the timeout for the payment channel.
+After that, you interact with the service directly and won't need to pay for further transactions unless you want add more AGIX or extend the timeout for the payment channel.

 So how do you get Ether?
 The mainnet requires you to buy or mine it, but we're going to use a test net for now.
 Specifically Ropsten.